UPPMAX/HPC-python/docs/day2/IDEs_cmd.rst

       or
       ``http://127.0.0.1:8888/lab?token=73178b5ec897ae9bed6ae4b1815137d83dff671562574989``

-      * This should bring the jupyter interface on your computer and all calculations and files will be on Rackham.
+      * This should bring the jupyter interface on your computer and all calculations and files will be on Pelle.

       .. warning::